mrsheepuk/baking-joy/biscuits.md

 After the final fold, ensure you have a 'generous' 1" thick layer to cut from.

-Use 88mm cutter (for 4x HUGE biscuits) to cut the biscuits - cut *straight down* and *do not twist* (for many tiny biscuits, 58mm cutter works)
+Use 78mm cutter (for 4x HUGE biscuits) to cut the biscuits - cut *straight down* and *do not twist* trying to make four equal sized biscuits, some reforming likely required for the final one or two.
+For many tiny biscuits, a 58mm cutter works well.
+Reform any remains into a final runty ball for the chef to test once cooked ;)

+It can help to reform slightly after each cut and always cut from the edge, so as not to leave any bits.
+Between each cut, use flour to rub any sticky bits off cutter.

-Place cut biscuit onto baking paper on a baking sheet - put right up against each other - i.e. actually touching at the sides.
+Place cut biscuits onto baking paper on a baking sheet - put right up against each other - i.e. actually touching at the sides.
 Silicon spatula helpful to go under cutter while transferring to baking sheet.

-Good results reforming slightly after each cut and always cutting from the edge, so as not to leave any bits.
-Between each cut, use flour to rub any sticky bits off cutter.

-Get as many as possible out of first pass (4x88mm, 8-9x68mm or 4x78mm+2x68mm should be possible, depending on thickness)

-Reform any remaining dough at the end and cut or hand form a final "runty" biscuit or two.

 Bake 12-15 minutes until risen and golden.
-Prepare scramble and/or coffee while baking.
+Prepare scramble and/or coffee while baking, and melt some butter.

-Brush with melted butter after removing from oven.

-Transfer from baking sheet/paper immediately onto wire rack to retain crispy bums.
+Brush biscuits with the melted butter after removing from oven then transfer from baking sheet/paper immediately onto wire rack to retain crispy bums.

 Slice and serve with scrambled egg (any spare buttermilk goes fabulously in scramble) and cheese (cheddar, American, or even parmesan works)